As part of Gifts in Wills Month, Joshua Jones looks at how two out of three people do not have a Will in place.

-Did you know that nearly 2 in 3 adults do not have a valid Will, and that 30% of people who are age 55+ are also without a Will?
+Did you know that nearly six in ten adults do not have a valid Will, and that 30% of people who are age 55+ are also without a Will?
 I must admit, I was shocked to find out that these figures are so high.

-Clearly a Will is an essential document to make sure that you leave your wealth to the right people and should also be a priority for couples after they have started a family, to cover issues such as guardianship, deciding who administers the estate and how the beneficiaries receive their wealth.
+Clearly a Will is an essential document to make sure that you leave your wealth, property and belongings to the right people and should also be a priority for couples after they have started a family, to cover issues such as guardianship, deciding who administers the estate and how the beneficiaries receive their wealth.
 However, 6.5 million adults refuse to discuss their Will with their loved ones, while 14 million people in the UK believe it is too early to write one.

 For those who do not have a Will in place, it could take at least 3-5 weeks for a relative to be permitted to administer your estate after death (after having first applied for a grant of letters of administration).
 This process could take longer if there are complications such as inheritance tax (IHT) to be paid, disputes over who receives the inheritance and the possibility of incorrectly filed forms.
 This issue could then be compounded by interest being accrued from any outstanding IHT liability, if six months has passed since the date of death.

-- the remaining estate is split 50:50, where the surviving spouse would receive 50% and the children would receive the other 50%, split equally between them
+the remaining estate is split 50:50, where the surviving spouse would receive 50% and any children would receive the other 50%, split equally between them

-In some cases, it can lead to potential inheritance tax (IHT) issues: in 2019, £8 million of IHT was paid to the Crown from those who were subject to the above rules.
-This may be mitigated by having a Will in place.
+In some cases, it can lead to potential inheritance tax (IHT) issues, which can be mitigated by having a Will in place.

-For example, Mr Smith is married to Mrs Smith and has 3 children, who are all below the age of 18.
+For example, Mr Smith is married to Mrs Smith and they have three children, who are all below the age of 18.
 Mr Smith has an estate valued at £2 million, which includes an unencumbered main residence valued at £500,000, that is owned on a joint tenancy basis.
 Unfortunately, Mr Smith passed away in December 2020.

 His estate could be distributed as follows, depending on whether he had a valid Will in place: